CooRecorder basics

 The CooRecorder program is used for registration of coordinates collected from images.

-You can use your computer scanner to take interesting photos of things which can be placed on the top of your scanner.
-An image scanned as a photo from such a thing can be displayed on your computer screen.
-You can enlarge the photo to see interesting details and you can write down coordinates of these details.
-It is a very tedious job to do this very manual registration if you have an interest in lots of data for later statistical analysis.
+You can use your scanner to scan not only photos but also anything that can be placed on top of your scanner.
+An image scanned as from a photo from such a thing can then be displayed on your computer screen.
+You can enlarge the image to see interesting details and you can write down coordinates of these details.
+It is a very tedious task to do this very manual registration if you have an interest in lots of data for later statistical analysis.

 When do I use the program?